-PHYSICAL EXAMINATIONS OR SCREENINGS
+4.41-PHYSICAL EXAMINATIONS OR SCREENINGS

-The Calico Rock Public School District may provide from time to time for the administration of physical exams or screenings of its students.
-The intent of the exams or screenings shall be to detect contagious or infectious diseases or defects in hearing, vision, or other elements of health that would adversely affect the student's ability to achieve to their full potential.
+The district conducts routine health screenings such as hearing, vision, and scoliosis due to the importance these health factors play in the ability of a student to succeed in school.
+The intent of the exams or screenings is to detect defects in hearing, vision, or other elements of health that would adversely affect the student's ability to achieve to his/her full potential.